BWD Electronics: History

-BWD was founded in 1955 by three relatively recently arrived British Electronic Technicians; John Beesley, Peter Wingett and Robert Dewey, in rented premises at 108 Auburn Road, Auburn, Victoria.
-John Beesley was the only technically active member of the partnership.
-Wingett and Dewey's holdings were bought out by Bruce Owen.
+BWD was founded in 1955 by three relatively recently arrived British electronic technicians: John Beesley, Peter Wingett and Robert Dewey, in rented premises at 108 Auburn Road, Auburn, Victoria.
+Beesley was the only technically active member of the partnership.
+Wingett's and Dewey's holdings were bought out by Bruce Owen.

 Some of their earliest work was for the CSIRO Wool Textile Research Laboratory (W.T.R.L.) in Geelong, for which they contracted to supply a "Q meter", DC amplifier and four pen recorder amplifiers.
 The Both Brothers company was contracted to supply pen recorders in the same Gazette.

 The company had a reputation for "well-engineered and affordable products", using readily obtainable components.

 The range of instruments designed and manufactured "in-house" was impressive — oscilloscopes from lightweight 3-inch models drawing less than 20 watts of power to a 17-inch model for classroom use, an analog storage 'scope and a true dual-beam 'scope.

 They produced an audio oscillator with lower distortion than the big-name imports and at a fraction of their price.